kaveriC/CLIF-1.0/sample_RCLIF/README.md

 * **recorded_time** is the date and time when the device started
 * **device_name** includes a limited number of devices identified by the CLIF consortium
 * **mode_name** includes a limited number of modes identified by the CLIF consortium
-* **mode_category** includes a limited number of mode categories identified by the CLIF consortium, namely - pressure, volume, spontenous
+* **mode_category** includes a limited number of mode categories identified by the CLIF consortium, namely - pressure, volume, spontaneous
 * **lpm** is liters per minute
 * **fiO2** is fraction of inspired O2
 * **peep** is positive-end-expiratory pressure